varedisY/varedisY.github.io/_posts/2024-08-23-ngrx-store-angular.md

   - name: Defining Computed Signals
   - name: Defining Store Methods
   - name: Putting It All Together
+  - name: Managing Entities
 ---

 ## Introduction

 NgRx SignalStore is a powerful state management solution for Angular applications.
 It leverages Signals to create stores in a clear, declarative manner, providing flexibility and ease of use.
-SignalStore’s opinionated and extensible design makes it an excellent choice for managing both local and global state in Angular applications.

-In this guide, we'll explore how to create and use SignalStores, manage state, define computed signals and methods, and integrate with RxJS for reactive programming.
+In this guide, we'll explore how to create and use SignalStores, manage state and define computed signals and methods.

 ## Prerequisites

-   - **Install NgRx Store and Effects:**
+   - **Install NgRx Signals:**

-     Run the following command to install the core NgRx libraries:
+     Run the following command to install the core NgRx signals libraries:

      ```bash
-     ng add @ngrx/store @ngrx/effects @ngrx/entity
+     ng add @ngrx/signals@latest
      ```